Ariador/Runar/README.md

 # Runar
-New Haskell-like declarative esoteric programming language, which uses Futhark runes as operators and runic circles as form of code
+New λ-calculus based declarative esoteric programming language, which uses Futhark runes as operators and runic circles as form of code

 © 21 February 2025 by Igor Voloshin